3-Country Barge Cruise:

 Thursday, Day 5 – Ghent to Bruges (road trip)

 Today we spend the day moored in Ghent.
 Guests get to visit the beautiful little town of Bruges, known as the “Venice of the North”.
 You’ll have ample time to explore many museums, magnificent squares and perhaps buy some of the handmade lace.
-Perhaps take a boat trip on the small canals which meander through this picturesque town for a unique view of the Flemish architecture.
-Possible to visit the famous Belfry, Quay of the rosary, Hoistorium museum, Burg square or St. Boniface Bridge.
+Maybe take a boat trip through the small canals for a unique perspective on this charming town’s beautiful Flemish architecture.
+Possibly visit the famous Belfry, Quay of the rosary, Hoistorium museum, Burg square or St. Boniface Bridge.

 Friday, Day 6 – Ghent to Oudenaarde